Skip to main content

 #

-This directory contains the compilers installed with your VxWorks.
-Third party compilers are supported and would be installed here too.
+This directory contains the compilers installed with VxWorks.
+Third-party compilers are supported and would be installed here too.
 By default, it has two:

 • Rust

-VxWorks supports multiple versions of the same compiler, so if errors are encountered, you can easily revert to the old compiler.
+VxWorks supports multiple versions of the same compiler, so if errors are encountered, you can easily revert to a previous version.

-For details on how to port a third-party compiler, refer to the VxWorks Configuration and Build Guide.
+➡️ For details on porting a third-party compiler, refer to the VxWorks Configuration and Build Guide.

 Miscellaneous Directories